tumarkin/edgar/README.md

     c.
 CD to the local repository directory and type `stack install`.

     d.
-On occassion, `stack` may fail on the install due to ordering of dependencies.
+On occassion, `stack` may temporarily fail on the install due to the way it handles parallel installation of dependencies.
 Just run `stack install` again and it will pick up where it left off.

 2. Install postgres and create a database